studioemma/magento2-theme-optimus/README.md

 # MASE2 Optimus theme

-[Demo available](http://magento2.optimus.studioemma.com/) with a list of [extra features](http://magento2.optimus.studioemma.com/content).
-(Note: this is a base theme and it is does not look pretty by itself.)

 ## About and purpose

 **Optimus** is a free and home-made Magento 2 theme, developed by [Studio Emma](http://www.studioemma.com) .
 Its purpose is providing a starting point for the development of our own client projects.
 It's a solid base to extend the Magento 2 Blank theme with functionality & styling without breaking future upgrades.
 It is continuously being worked on, both refined and expanded.
 All added changes and new features are extends; we try to stay away from overrides until there is absolutely no other way possible.